 Haoma's test work program in relation to the Elazac Process and how it may be commercially exploited in relation to various Pilbara ores is ongoing.
-Haoma has announced that it intends to soon resume gold production at The Bamboo Creek Laboratory Pilot Plant.

 Haoma is listed on the Australian Securities Exchange and is subject to the continuous disclosure requirements of the ASX Listing Rules.
 Haoma provides relevant information in relation to likely developments in the operations through the ASX Company Announcements Platform.
 Further information in relation to Haoma's operations and copies of previous information releases are available from Haoma's website at www.haoma.com.au